tyt2y3/vaserenderer/README.md

-> This project was started 10 years ago.
-While the original idea was neat, the implementation was perhaps obscure.
-It is now being reimplemented in C# for Unity under [tyt2y3/vaser-unity](https://github.com/tyt2y3/vaser-unity).
+> This project was started many, many years ago.
+The C++ implementation is a pre-OpenGL 3 relic.
+The C# implementation is more "modern" and uses fragment shader, which is better.

 <body>
 	<div class='vaser_wrap'>